Why Study English?

 Areas of Study in English

-See our English course catalog for a list of what we offer throughout the year.
+Visit our Courses Offered webpage for a list of classes that we offer through the year.

-Please make sure to check the Prerequisite section for each English Literature course description in the Course Catalog or Schedule of Classes before enrolling in the class.
+- All students should be sure to check the Prerequisite section for each English Literature course description in the Course Catalog or Course Schedule before enrolling in the class.